 While teaching at West Texas State Normal College in Canyon, Texas, during the summer of 1917, O’Keeffe created these abstract impressions of the sun rising over the wide-open Texas plains.
 The works reflect her bold individuality at a time when women artists struggled to attain recognition, considered unequal to their male counterparts.
 O’Keeffe stayed up all night to experience dawn when the effects of light were the most transitory and ephemeral.
 In these watercolors, she spontaneously layered deep ultramarine pigment on paper, allowing the fluidity of the medium to form the final design.

-- Why might an artist choose to paint the same subject multiple times or in multiple works of art?
+Why might an artist return to the same subject multiple times or in multiple works of art?

 How does an artist's choice of medium and materials impact an artwork?